linas/atomspace-ipfs/README.md

 The Atomspace has a variety of advanced features not normally found in ordinary graph databases.

-## Pre-alpha version 0.0.1
+## Pre-alpha version 0.0.2

-**Status**: Nothing actually works.
-Design alternatives are being explored.
+**Status**: Design alternatives are being explored.
+It is possible to save Atoms to IPFS, but not values.
+It is not yet possible to restore an AtomSpace from IPFS.
+You can explore by building this code, and then running the `examples/basic.scm` demo.

+The design for Values is unknown and likely to be challenging.

 ### Architecture:
 This implementation will be just a standard `BackingStore`